by Gary Craig’s Web Site

 DR. STEELE CONTINUES: As to the setup, I take time to carefully explain that this is “a form of psychological acupuncture (without needles)” and to enlist the patient’s full cooperation in doing the procedure.
 I tell them that this is the single most effective tool I’ve learned in 40 years of being a therapist.
 If they express skepticism, I compliment them on their caution, and tell them that they don t have to believe in this for it to work, but I do need their full cooperation.
 Then if they’re not willing, I respect their choice rather than try to push them.

 My setup is repeated three times: “Even though I have (this problem) I deeply and completely accept myself,” while tapping on the karate chop point.
 I then tap with them using the first 7 points (I rarely find the need to use more).
 If they have difficulty following instructions I get their permission to tap on them.
 I watch for physical signs of relief, or release of affect, during the tapping, and then intuitively follow from these to related aspects.
 I ordinarily don t get an initial 0-10 intensity rating, but instead ask after a positive response, “Let’s say that your previous distress was a 10 on a 0-10 scale; what is it now?”

 If EFT works so well over the phone for such very disturbed psychiatric patients, just think what it can do for you!
 I am helping many people over the phone to heal and transform their lives with a blend of EFT, counseling and life coaching.
 I am having great success with everything from physical to emotional issues: improving people’s relationships, marriages, work performance, sleep; clearing anxiety, stress and blushing, energy issues, chronic pain, and much more.
 I estimate that my success rate is about 95%.

 Want to discuss how I can help you?
-See Contact page to set up an appointment.
-I work in-person in Boulder, CO, by phone, Skype and FaceTime.
+Sign up for a complimentary session.
+I work in-person in Boulder, CO, or by Zoom worldwide.